zxcv-org/gcode-respiralizer/README.md

 1. Slice (gcode-respiralizer will auto-detect that this is the coarse-sliced file, and based on filename, will pair it up with the previously-saved finely-sliced file)
-1. Open output in gcode analyzer, visually verify that it looks plausible.
+1. Open output in gcode analyzer, visually verify that it looks plausible - sweep through the layers; check again - it is up to you to verify that you want to print this weirdly-generated gcode.
 1. Print, and hopefully verify that the vase mode "seam" is not present.

 ## Theory of Operation